 Why This Matters

-Promissory estoppel represents one of contract law's most important safety valves—it's the doctrine courts use when someone makes a promise, another person reasonably relies on it, and enforcing traditional contract rules would produce an unjust result.
-You're being tested on your ability to recognize when this doctrine applies instead of classical contract formation, and understanding promissory estoppel means understanding the limits of the consideration requirement itself.
+Promissory estoppel is one of contract law's most important safety valves.
+It's the doctrine courts use when someone makes a promise, another person reasonably relies on it, and enforcing traditional contract rules would produce an unjust result.
+You need to recognize when this doctrine applies instead of classical contract formation, and understanding it means understanding the limits of the consideration requirement itself.

-This doctrine connects directly to broader themes you'll encounter throughout Contracts: the tension between formal requirements and fairness, the role of reliance in creating legal obligations, and how courts balance predictability with equity.
-Don't just memorize the four elements—know why each element matters and how courts weigh them against each other.
-When you see an essay question involving a broken promise but no clear consideration, promissory estoppel should immediately come to mind.
+The doctrine connects directly to broader themes you'll encounter throughout Contracts: the tension between formal requirements and fairness, the role of reliance in creating legal obligations, and how courts balance predictability with equity.
+Don't just memorize the four elements.
+Know why each element matters and how courts weigh them against each other.
+When you see an essay question involving a broken promise but no clear consideration, promissory estoppel should be the first thing that comes to mind.

 The Four Required Elements